 Developing an anger management plan for these teens is necessary, but the very ones who need it my resist adult intervention in their lives.
 An anger management program designed for teens must be created that will reach them without being controlling or overbearing.

-However it is done, anger does not go away and if you have a teen has anger issues, it is essential to help them understand how change is possible, if they are to have a happy and successful life.
+However it is done, anger does not go away and if you have a teen has anger issues, it is essential to help them understand how change is possible if they are to have a happy and successful life.

 Anger has its Roots in Depression

-The recent epidemic of bullying by teens, I am convinced is done by children without ability to have empathy and children who have severe anger problems.
+The recent epidemic of bullying by teens, I am convinced is done by children without the ability to have empathy and children who have severe anger problems.